How to run a gridnode

 Single node communication

-If you would like to communicate with a single node, use the container name followed by the command.
-For example: the first container installed will be ugd_docker_1
+To communicate with an individual node, use its container name followed by the desired command.
+For instance, the first installed container will be named ugd_docker_1

 .